Calorimeter: Adiabatic and Isoperibol calorimeters

 The measurement of heat using a simple calorimeter, like the coffee cup calorimeter, is an example of constant-pressure calorimetry, since the pressure (atmospheric pressure) remains constant during the process.
 Constant-pressure calorimetry is used in determining the changes in enthalpy occurring in solution.
 Under these conditions the change in enthalpy equals the heat.

 Commercial calorimeters operate in a similar way.
 The semi-adiabatic (isoperibol) calorimeters measure temperature changes up to 10^{−6} °C and account for heat loss through the walls of the reaction vessel to the environment, hence, semi-adiabatic.
 The reaction vessel is a dewar flask which is immersed in a constant temperature bath.
 This provides a constant heat leak rate that can be corrected through the software.
 The heat capacity of the reactants (and the vessel) are measured by introducing a known amount of heat using a heater element (voltage and current) and measuring the temperature change.

+Adiabatic calorimeters most commonly used in materials science research to study reactions that occur at a constant pressure and volume.
+They are particularly useful for determining the heat capacity of substances, measuring the enthalpy changes of chemical reactions, and studying the thermodynamic properties of materials.